Epic home fails: 52 photos show the worst design mistakes

 Watching soaps

-Don't have space for a utility zone or a laundry room?
+Don't have space for a utility area or a laundry room?
 No problem – simply make your living room multi-functional.
 Put on a load of washing while you catch up on your favourite shows and just turn the volume up when the spin cycle kicks in.

 Intruders can't climb

-Many homeowners are concerned about safety, so having securing measures in place can never be a mistake – unless, that is, you completely misunderstand how to implement them.
-The owner of this property installed the world's most redundant security gate.
-Despite its coded entry system, the gate comes with its very own built-in ladder, giving passersby the chance to climb over without the slightest bit of hassle.
+Despite its coded entry system, this security gate comes with its very own built-in ladder, giving passersby the chance to climb over without the slightest bit of hassle.
 There's a chance this person's home insurance might be void...

 Fireplace woes

-There's a lot to unpack with this one.
-Described as 'America’s worst fireplace' by @yeoldedad on Twitter, this unique home addition caused quite a stir when this image went viral in October 2021.
-Yet the weird mantel is only one area of concern with the design of this room – there's a TV above the desk and a random hole below the cabinets on the other side of the chimney breast.
+The weird mantel is only one area of concern with the design of this room – there's a TV above the desk and a random hole below the cabinets on the other side of the chimney breast.
 So much confusion!

 Making the most of every inch?